Test Score Algorithms for Budgeted Stochastic Utility Maximization: Sufficient sample sizes for estimating replication test scores

-\end{proposition} The sufficient sample size in Proposition~\ref{pro:sample-hoeffding} grows linearly with parameter $k_i$ for some value functions $g$.
-In particular, this is the case for the total production, top-$r$, CES, and success probability value functions discussed in Section~\ref{sec:extended}.
+\end{proposition} Note that the sufficient sample size in Proposition~\ref{pro:sample-hoeffding} grows linearly with parameter $k_i$ for some valuation functions $f$.
+In particular, this is the case for the total production, top-$r$, CES, and success probability valuation functions discussed in Section~\ref{sec:problem}.
 This dependence on $k_i$ results from using Hoeffding's inequality to the sum of random variables in \eqref{equ:gmk}, which does not exploit how each of these random variables depends on sampled item values.
-To account for this, we derive another sufficient sample size by using McDiarmid's inequality.
-The application of this inequality is natural in our context as it allows to account for marginal effects of each individual item value.
+We can account for this by applying another probability of deviation inequality, namely McDiarmid's inequality, which captures the marginal effect of each individual item value.

-\begin{proposition} Let $g_1(x) : = g(x,0,\ldots,0)$, for $x\in \mathcal{X}_i$, and $\|g_1\|_{i,\infty}=\sup\{g_1(x):x\in\mathcal{X}_i\}$.
+\begin{proposition} Let $f_1(x) : = f(x,0,\ldots,0)$, for $x\in \mathcal{X}_i$, and $\|f_1\|_{i,\infty}=\sup\{f_1(x):x\in\mathcal{X}_i\}$.
 Then,

 \end{proposition}